yuleiqin/fantastic-data-engineering/README.md

 - [MATES: Model-Aware Data Selection for Efficient Pretraining with Data Influence Models](https://arxiv.org/pdf/2406.06046) - A data influence model (e.g., BERT-base), updating alternatively, continuously adapts to the evolving data preferences of the pretrained model (e.g., Pythia-410M/1B) and selects the most effective datapoints for the current pretraining.

+- [Data selection for fine-tuning large language models using transferred shapley values](https://arxiv.org/pdf/2306.10165) - Sharply values can be approximated and aggregated to sample datasets, where the lowest scored samples are removed first until the proxy model (A_src) reaches the optimal performance on the validation set.
+Then, the selected dataset is used to train the target model (A_tgt).

 ### Downstream Metrics and Offline Indicators🧪
 - [Do We Need to Create Big Datasets to Learn a Task?](https://aclanthology.org/2020.sustainlp-1.23.pdf) - Small-yet-important datasets can be efficiently collected simply by iteratively adding sampled subsets from big sets that contribute to downstream metrics.
 The cost-efficient AFLite filtering strategy, together with pre-defined data quality indicators (DQI), further reduces the size of the chosen datasets.